 The staff report identifies the policy goals addressing climate change and GHG emission reduction.
-To reduce energy consumption and GHG emissions the development will include a neighbourhood shopping complex.
-Further measures to address GHG emissions and climate change include: building solar ready homes, providing transit facilities, bicycle facilities and electric car charging stations in the commercial centre.
-We would be open to exploring other ideas to address this goal further.
+To reduce energy consumption and GHG emissions the development will include a neighbourhood shopping complex that can be accessed by walking from all of the residences.
+Further measures to address GHG emissions and climate change include: building solar ready homes and providing transit facilities, bicycle facilities and electric car charging stations in the commercial centre.